nicholassm/disruptor-rs/README.md

 Everything in the library is about low-latency and this heavily influences all choices made in this library.
 As an example, you cannot allocate an event and *move* that into the ringbuffer.
 Instead, events are allocated on startup to ensure they are co-located in memory to increase cache coherency.
-(However, you can still allocate a struct on the heap and move ownership to a field in the event on the Ringbuffer.
+However, you can still allocate a struct on the heap and move ownership to a field in the event on the Ringbuffer.
 As long as you realize that this can add latency, because the struct is allocated by one thread and dropped by another.
-Hence, there's synchronization happening in the allocator.)
+Hence, there's synchronization happening in the allocator.

+There's also no use of dynamic dispatch - everything is monomorphed.

 # Performance